zehnpaard/ozkernel-ocaml/03_record/README.md

 * Numbers, procedures and records are values
 * Builtins called like procedures but do not have procedure values
 * Booleans are represented as records
+* Variables start with uppercase or are enclosed in backquotes `
+* Atoms start with lowercase or are enclosed in singlequotes '

 ```
 <v> ::=